taijusanagi/2022-solanathon/README.md

 6. [Backend] Verify admin and user signature and mint NFT on Solana blockchain
 7. NFT is minted and reflected in ThirdWeb Dashboard

+### Benefit

+- Easy Onboarding for Solana's new user!
+  - MetaTx for gas-less minting
+  - AI-generated image for not thinking too much

 ### ThirdWeb Dashboard

 https://thirdweb.com/sol-devnet/A4bDc7ZLrWUXHKjF2hVg2Zp9zmfeay3k2UF2u7Wdm6Ch/

+### Points to be improved

+- Using signature mint when it is ready in ThirdWeb Solana SDK
+- The in-app market for exploring and selling/buying the Rakugaki NFTs